 The services are free for families and paid for by the City of Düsseldorf.
-Patients seeking support will need to give some information including their name, address, and birthday of the child/children.the treatment/
+Patients seeking support will need to give some information including their name, address, and birth date of the child/children in treatment.

 The treatment/counseling is confidential and the data remains in the office until the treatment is finished.
 Once the treatment is complete, all data will be deleted from the system.

 |Die Jugendberatung||SKFM Düsseldorf e.V.||0211 - 4696200|